Marikalis/British_Airways_Review_Viz/README.md

 This Tableau dashboard offers a detailed analysis of customer reviews for British Airways.
 The analysis focuses on several key aspects to understand customer satisfaction and identify areas for improvement.

 ### Overview:
-This project demonstrates proficiency in data visualization using Tableau, with a focus on deriving actionable insights from customer feedback data.
+This project demonstrates proficiency in data visualization using Tableau, focusing on deriving actionable insights from customer feedback data.
 It highlights the importance of sentiment analysis, thematic categorization, and temporal trends in understanding customer satisfaction and improving service quality.

 ### Dashboard:
 ![Dashboard 1 (1)](https://github.com/Marikalis/british_airways_reviews/assets/63310952/4fca92cd-25ef-4254-9a44-b1b274ad07f6)